4 Marketing Automation Workflows That Drive Generosity

 Workflow 4: Planned Giving

 Most charities lack a proactive strategy for soliciting planned gifts (wills, etc.).
 These long term gifts can be crucial for the sustainability of your organization over the long haul.
-By mining donor data, you can identify planned giving candidates and proactively engage with them using marketing automation.
+By mining donor data, you can identify planned giving candidates and proactively engage with them using nonprofit marketing automation.
 Here’s a marketing automation series that can be helpful in driving new planned givers:

 IF a Donor is over 55 and IF they have a wealth score of over X, THEN: